-Qsilver is a simulation framework for graphics architectures that can simulate low-level GPU activity for any existing OpenGL application [10].
-Qsilver uses Chromium [9] to intercept and transform an OpenGL application's API calls and create an annotated trace that encapsulates geometry, timing, and state information.
+Qsilver is a simulation framework for graphics architectures that can simulate low-level GPU activity for any existing OpenGL application (Sheaffer et al. 2004).
+Qsilver uses Chromium (Humphreys et al. 2002) to intercept and transform an OpenGL application's API calls and create an annotated trace that encapsulates geometry, timing, and state information.
 This trace serves as input to the Qsilver simulator core, which performs an accurate timing simulation of the graphics hardware and produces detailed statistics.

 Qsilver is configured at runtime with a description of its pipeline.
 In these experiments we simulate an NV4x-like architecture, with a pipeline configuration similar to that of NVIDIA's 6800 GT, so we configure Qsilver to model a system with 6 vertex pipelines and 16 fragment pipelines.
-The fragments are tiled in blocks of $2 \times 2$ , so we effectively have 4 tile pipelines, each of which can process 4 fragments simultaneously.
-NV4x GPUs use a similar tiled configuration in the fragment engine [12].
+The fragments are tiled in blocks of 2×2 , so we effectively have 4 tile pipelines, each of which can process 4 fragments simultaneously.
+NV4x GPUs use a similar tiled configuration in the fragment engine (Kilgariff and Fernando 2005).

 To account for modifications to the fragment pipeline, we enhanced Qsilver to track fragment shader activity.
-Our modified Qsilver simulator stores a per-triangle identifier which uniquely specifies which, if any, fragment shader was bound when that triangle was being rendered.
+Our modified Qsilver simulator stores a pertriangle identifier which uniquely specifies which, if any, fragment shader was bound when that triangle was being rendered.
 We also store the text of the fragment shaders so that they can be analyzed by the Qsilver simulator core.